-Party / Celebration Food
+Party / Celebration Food (This policy is subject to change)

 The Division Leader in advance of the implementation of a class project must approve all food activities.
 Generally, the School discourages children from bringing food due to students with food allergens or pandemic matters.
 Additionally, any food permitted must comply with the school's guidelines, pandemic standards, and related matters.
+Only pre-package deserts are permitted (cookies and cupcakes).